 However, I will off some thoughts on things that were especially useful and possibly unconventional.

-At the beginning of the trip I was packing stakes, groundcloth and shelter at the bottom underneath my trash compactor bag.
+At the beginning of the trip I was packing stakes, groundcloth and shelter at the bottom of my pack, underneath my trash compactor bag (used for waterproofing).
 At the end of the first day, rain kept me off the divide for a couple hours--just waiting for blue skies.
-I stopped a couple times to get my shelter out to stay dry but since it was at the bottom of my pack I had to take everything out to get these items out.
+I stopped a couple times to get my shelter out to stay dry but since it was at the bottom of my pack I had to remove everything to reach these items.
 By the end of the trip I was keeping my shelter near the top and the stakes on the outside in case of another impromptu rain delay.

 I kept the stakes in a simple Tyvek mailing envelope.
 I wrote how many/what kind of stakes I started with on the outside of the envelope which was helpful in the morning to make sure I hadn't forgotten one.